kreatoo/cv-template/README.md

 If you don't have Nix installed you can also use GitHub Actions to build the PDF's as it creates a release for every commit.

 After that you can run `build.sh` and if you haven't made any mistakes you should be good to go!

+For automated age changing, you need to write the age on your CV as x-year old (for example, 19-year-old).
+Then, you can add your birthday as a cron at [.github/workflows/update-age.yml](./.github/workflows/update-age.yml) and that should do the trick!